-Paper Types of papers Duration Marks Weighting 3 Multiple Choice (Chemistry) 1h 1Emin 20 20% 4 Structured (Chemistry) 30 30% 1 or 5 Multiple Choice (Physics) or (Biology) 1h 1Emin 20 20% 2 or 6 Structured (Physics) or (Biology) 30 30%
+Paper Types of papers Duration Marks Weighting 3 Multiple Choice (Chemistry) 1h 1Emin 20 20% 4 Structured (Chemistry) 1h 15min 30 30% 1 or 5 Multiple Choice (Physics) or (Biology) 46.45 20 20% 2 or 6 Structured (Physics) or (Biology) 1h 15min 30 30%

-Science subjects at the secondary level prepare pupils for the next phase of education, i.e. Polytechnic Foundation Programme (PFP), Direct-Entry-Scheme to Polytechnic Programme (DPP), 3-Year Higher Nitec and Nitec education.
-Firstly, due to the government's promotion of the life sciences and the relaxing of subject pre-requisites.
-Therefore, most science-related polytechnic courses or Higher Nitec/Nitec courses accepts any science subject as a pre-requisite for studying that course.
-However, students who have exposure to Physics will have an advantage when they pursue Engineering related courses in 3-Year Higher Nitec/Nitec, Polytechnics and University.
+Science subjects at the secondary level prepare pupils for the next phase of education, i.e. Polytechnic Foundation Programme (PFP), 2nd year entry for Higher Nitec or 3-Year Higher Nitec.
+Firstly, due to the government's promotion of the life sciences and the relaxing of subject prerequisites.
+Therefore, most science-related polytechnic courses or Higher Nitec courses accepts any science subject as a pre-requisite for studying that course.
+However, students who have exposure to Physics will have an advantage when they pursue Engineering related courses in 3-Year Higher Nitec, Polytechnics and University.